jeffreysbrother/tcg-sitemap/README.md

 sitemapSuffix : -sitemap.xml
 ```

-**Note:** In this example, the valud of `sitemapSuffix` is "-sitemap.xml".
+**Note:** In this example, the value of `sitemapSuffix` is "-sitemap.xml".
 However, the gzipping process will produce files and references to those files with suffixes such as "-sitemap.xml.gz".

 A configuration file such as this will produce a sitemap index named **sitemap.xml** structured like this: